-The Aggregation Agent will cause each determination made by it for the purposes of this Condition 19 to be notified to the Fiscal Agent and the Issuer as soon as practicable after such determination.
+The Aggregation Agent will cause each determination made by it for the purposes of this Condition 19 to be notified to the Fiscal Agent, the Calculation Agent and the Issuer as soon as practicable after such determination.
 Notice thereof shall also promptly be given to the Noteholders.